Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Explore our personal picks — restaurants, bars, and more — all in one curated Savannah map.

-Whether you're planning a romantic dinner, a rooftop drink, or just craving dessert, these are our favorite Savannah food and drink spots — all walkable from our rentals.
-Jump to what you're looking for:
+Whether you're planning a romantic dinner, a rooftop drink, or just craving dessert, these are our favorite Savannah food and drink spots — Jump to what you're looking for:

 Best Savannah Restaurants for Dinner — Romantic, Upscale, or Just Really Good

 These are our go-to spots for a memorable dinner — whether we’re celebrating, showing off Savannah to guests, or just craving something excellent and close to home.
-Each one is within walking distance from our vacation rentals in the historic district: The Garden of Good and A Walk in the Park
+Dinner spots featured in this section: Marbled & Fin, Veratina, Common Thread, Noble Fare, Husk, Local 11ten, Cotton & Rye, The Grey, The Collins Quarter on Bull Street, Alligator Soul, and Ukiyo.

 -